wp-plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.5 =
-2.1.4 New: This update allows you to use Mashshare on categories and multiple blog pages. <strong>Important:</strong> Update your Network Add-On to version 2.0.8 after updating Mashshare
+2.1.5 This update brings some new features.. <strong>Note:</strong> Update your Network Add-On to at least version 2.0.8 after updating Mashshare